Human Genome Project: History

 The Human Genome Project was a 13-year-long publicly funded project initiated in 1990 with the objective of determining the DNA sequence of the entire euchromatic human genome within 13 years.
 The idea that sets of inherited genes predicted the concept of mapping a disease gene to a chromosomal region originated in the work of Ronald Fisher, whose work is further credited with later initiating the project.
 In 1977, Walter Gilbert, Frederick Sanger, and Paul Berg invented these methods of sequencing DNA.

-In May 1985, Robert Sinsheimer organized a workshop at the University of California, Santa Cruz, to discuss the feasibility of building a systematic reference genome using gene sequencing technologies.
+In May 1985, Robert L. Sinsheimer organized a workshop at the University of California, Santa Cruz, to discuss the feasibility of building a systematic reference genome using gene sequencing technologies.
 Gilbert wrote the first plan for what he called The Human Genome Institute on the plane ride home from the workshop.
 In March 1986, the Santa Fe Workshop was organized by Charles DeLisi and David Smith of the Department of Energy's Office of Health and Environmental Research (OHER).
 At the same time Renato Dulbecco, President of the Salk Institute for Biological Studies, first proposed the concept of whole genome sequencing in an essay in Science.
 The published work, titled "A Turning Point in Cancer Research: Sequencing the Human Genome", was shortened from the original proposal of using the sequence to understand the genetic basis of breast cancer.
 James Watson, one of the discoverers of the double helix shape of DNA in the 1950s, followed two months later with a workshop held at the Cold Spring Harbor Laboratory.
 Thus the idea for obtaining a reference sequence had three independent origins: Sinsheimer, Dulbecco and DeLisi.
 Ultimately it was the actions by DeLisi that launched the project.